joelouthan/Theologicus/src/ruth/ruth1-1-7.md

 And there is no stretch of the imagination when Christ called the Scriptures, "the mouth of God".

->Matthew 4:4 (CSB) He answered, “It is written: Man must not live on bread alone but on every word that comes from the mouth of God.”
+>Matthew 4:4 He answered, “It is written: Man must not live on bread alone but on every word that comes from the mouth of God.”

 From that end, I want us to ...